 The purpose of the Senior Project Internship is to provide an opportunity for High School students who are looking to perform their field work requirement at the Aquarium of the Pacific.
 This opportunity is only offered to current seniors looking to fulfill 35+ hours of field work.

-A successful intern will gain the experience necessary to be qualified to work in the customer service industry including basic computer skills, customer service, and other daily activities.
+A successful intern will gain experience in conducting research, helping to collect data and analyze results on topics that align with the Aquariums mission.
 Additionally, they will receive regular formal and informal feedback about their progress through the internship.

 Knowledge and Skills Required:

 - Effective communication skills